Elxss/Server-Startup-Telegram-Alert/README.md

 The script works by simply sending a message through a webhook using the Telegram API.
 I chose to write it in Bash to consume as little performance as possible.

-At first using the ```get_chatid.sh``` you will get the id of the chat between you and the bot you can add the bot to a group, it will work too then using the Chat ID you can Setup the core of the project ```telegram_server_alert.sh``` after the Chat ID placed in it, you are ready to go.
+At first using the ```get_chatid.sh``` you will get the id of the chat between you and the bot you can add the bot to a group, it will work too.
+Then using the Chat ID you can Setup the core of the project ```telegram_server_alert.sh``` after the Chat ID placed in it, you are ready to go.

-The whole setup of every thing should take around 15mins
+The whole setup of every thing should take around 15mins.

 If you like the project don't forget to leave a Star⭐ !